 In The Dark Tower series, it is revealed that Flagg has lived for so long and accumulated so much power that he has become the emissary for the Crimson King.
 Flagg earns Roland Deschain's undying hatred for beating and sleeping with Rolandís mother, and for aiding the revolutionary, John Farson, in causing the destruction of the city of Gilead.
 Flagg also forces Roland to let his preteen companion, Jake Chambers, die, and drives a girl insane by telling her the trigger phrase which causes a formerly dead man to recount the afterlife to her.
 Corruptive, treacherous and sadistic, Flagg's ultimate goal was to betray his master and climb to the top of the Dark Tower in order to become God of all.

-Atropos from Insomnia is one of the entities responsible for cutting the life threads of the mortals whose time has come.
+Insomnia: Atropos is one of the entities responsible for cutting the life threads of the mortals whose time has come.
 But unlike the other entities like him, Atropos absolutely despises humans for being such short-lived creatures, and takes great pleasure in ending their lives.
-So in addition to doing his job, Atropos goes after people whose fate isnít decided and causes them to die horribly, which he has done enough times to fill an entire cave with trophies of his victims.
+So in addition to doing his job, Atropos goes after people whose fate isnít decided and causes them to die horribly, which he has done enough times to fill a cave with trophies of his victims.
 When his boss, the Crimson King, wants him to kill a young boy before he grows up to oppose his plans, Atropos uses this opportunity to harm as many people as possible.
 He proceeds to corrupt a nice family man called Ed Deepneau into becoming a wife-beating extremist.
 Under Atropos' manipulation, Deepneau gets together with like-minded maniacs and assault a woman care center, where they murder dozens of people, as a distraction for his real plan: to have Deepneau crash with a plane full of explosives onto a pro-abortion rights rally that the kid will be attending with his mother, killing them along with the other two thousand people present.
 Along the way, Atropos has several of the protagonistís friends killed just to piss him off, and taunts him about it.
 Finally, when his plans are foiled, Atropos tries to kill Deepneauís six-year old daughter (who the hero befriended) just to get back at him for humiliating him in front of his boss.

-Rose's husband Norman in Rose Madder has been beating and sexually abusing Rosie for fourteen years, including causing her to miscarry.
+Rose Madder: Rose's husband Norman in has been beating and sexually abusing Rosie for fourteen years, including causing her to miscarry.
 After he finds out that she left him, he is determined to hunt her down and torture her to death.
 His methods for locating his ex-wife are tracking down, torturing, and murdering the people who helped her.
 His favourite method of killing is biting his victims to death.
 He is also a racist, sexist, homophobic creep who thinks all feminists are lesbians and despises one of his victims as soon as he finds out he's Jewish.
 His feelings about women are summed up in the fact that when he is in disguise and has to come up with the name of a woman who's protected him, he uses the first and last names of his two favourite porn actresses.

-At best, Selectman James P. "Big Jim" Rennie from Under the Dome is a cold-blooded, amoral, greedy, psychopathic bastard.
+Under the Dome: At best, Selectman James P. "Big Jim" Rennie is a cold-blooded, amoral, greedy, psychopathic bastard.
 Soon after the start of the novel, we learn that the man is the ringmaster of a massive drug ring, apparently one of the biggest suppliers of meth in the whole country.
 Then it gets worse.
 Not only do we learn that he killed his own wife by smothering her with a pillow (a woman already dying of cancer, no less), but over the course of the novel, to ensure that he remains absolute master of the town, he covers up the various murders and rapes committed by his son, Junior, and the gang of thugs he's commissioned as a police force.
 He kills three or four people (including a pastor, smashing his head in with a gold-covered baseball) who threatened to reveal to his subjects what kind of a monster he is, purposefully causes a riot over supplies just so he can claim need for greater control, and frames the main protagonist, Dale Barbara, for everything that he and his gang has gotten away with.
 Then, because he had his gang steal huge amounts of propane (the only fuel source in town) just so he could make more meth, he sets the stage for the massive explosion that consumes almost everything in the town, turning the atmosphere into little more than an assortment of poisonous gases, and then gets away with it, hiding away in a fallout shelter.
 Even worse, he refuses to accept fault for anything that either he did or happened because of his decisions, even so far as to excuse his multiple murders as "sending them into the arms of Jesus," his faith allowing him to dismiss any of the multiple atrocities he does.